PedrobyJoao/nwaku-eval/README.md

 ## Backlog

 - [ ] feat: calculate slope number
-- [ ] docs: grammar corrections of docs
 - [ ] tests: unit/integration tests for `src/` code
 - [ ] feat: statically build mesh
 - [ ] fix: reserve port or retry when port is already in use